 As with any other medical procedure, it all depends on your particular needs.
-Depending on the frequency and intensity of your migraines, your local medical professional (or Botox-trained dentist) may recommend regular Botox injections to help reduce pain and frequency.
+Depending on the frequency and intensity of your migraines, regular Botox injections may help reduce pain and frequency.

 Less than 10% of people who underwent a clinical trial of Botox for migraines experienced negative symptoms.
 The most common side effect was neck pain around the injection sites, which most patients reported as mild and easily resolved.
 Some even rarer side effects include headaches, slight facial paralysis, drooping eyelids, and muscle weakness.
 In the hands of someone like Dr. Wes, who is certified to administer Botox, you should experience little or no side effects.

-One of the biggest drawbacks for many people is the waiting period.
-To give Botox a fair trial, you will have to undergo the injections about once every 12 weeks for a 6-9 month period.
-It takes some time for your head and neck muscles to “remember” how to relax, how to loosen naturally instead of tensing up and contracting.
+One of the biggest drawbacks for many people is the waiting period, since you would have to undergo the injections about once every 12 weeks for a 6-9 month period.
+It takes some time for your head and neck muscles to “remember” how to relax by loosening naturally instead of tensing up and contracting.

-The adjustment period may seem frustrating at times, especially for patients with frequent migraines, but the wait it often worth it.
-When administered regularly, Botox can be a more effective treatment than painkillers, with fewer risks.
-Due to its long-lasting effect, it can ease these symptoms for months at a time, which explains why so many patients turn to Botox for headache relief over other treatments.
-It certainly helps that actually injecting the Botox is so quick and convenient.
-Many times, Botox appointments take less time than the average lunch break!
+The adjustment period may seem frustrating at times, especially for patients with frequent migraines, but it is often worth the wait.
+As a result, Botox can be a more effective treatment than painkillers, with fewer risks, as regular treatment can ease the symptoms for months at a time.
+Even better, the injections are quick and convenient, with appointments often taking less time than the average lunch break!